Editor's Note: This story aired and was published back in May 2017.

 What a rescue.
-It was 10 miles north of Canton, just after the tornadoes hit on Saturday.
+It was 10 miles north of Canton, just after the tornadoes hit on a Saturday in May 2017.

 Tom Mitchell felt compelled to do something, anything.

 Without a plan, he started driving.
 After rolling up to a flipped truck near Myrtle Springs, he learned what was inside - a father, toddler and infant.

 “How fast is the water moving?” asked WFAA reporter David Schechter.
 “It’s moving fast enough that they can’t get the doors open,” said Tom describing the scene.

 Lacking the strength to be helpful, Tom shot the unbelievable cell phone video.